Instructions for going home after your procedure

 Go to your local emergency department, Cleveland Clinic Emergency Department, or call 911 if you have any of the following symptoms:

-- Chest pain or discomfort (angina-like) that lasts for 5 minutes and is not relieved by rest or medications.
+- Chest pain or discomfort (angina-like) that lasts for 5 minutes and does not go away after you rest or take medication.
 The pain may go away and come back again.
 It may also feel like a heaviness, tightness, pressure, aching, burning, numbness, fullness or squeezing.
 Sometimes the feeling is similar to indigestion or heartburn.
 If you have a prescription for nitroglycerin and have these symptoms, place a tablet/spray once under your tongue and wait 5 minutes.
 If the angina continues, call 911.
 If you have chronic stable angina and still have symptoms after taking your nitro and waiting 5 minutes, take another tablet.
 You can take up to 3 tablets (1 every 5 minutes, for 15 minutes).
 If you still have angina after 15 minutes, call 911.

 - Fast heart rate - more than 120 beats per minute, especially if you are short of breath.

 - New abnormal heartbeat.

 - Trouble breathing or shortness of breath NOT relieved by rest.